danh12151/flutter-dev-test/README.md

 ```
 5. Open the Android/iOS emulator and run the app through your IDE of choice.

+## Required dependencies
+- [rect_getter](https://pub.dev/packages/rect_getter) This library allows creating a global key for every rendered widget.
+It is used to provide specific index for every section, which is compatible to implement for tab bar indexes.
+- [scroll-to-index](https://pub.dev/packages/scroll_to_index) This library offer AutoScrollController to replace normal ScrollController.
+It has a `scrollToIndex` function, which is used for scroll to the section when tapping on tab bar.
+-

 ## Notes
 - I have never written unit testing in Flutter, but I will search for online tutorials and courses on Udemy or any learning platform to learn how to do it
 - I have researched a great deal and gained a lot more insights of about Flutter to implement the requirements, and had included all the sources that I used to implement this UI.